top of page

 Charles Street Residence

 The Charles Street Residence, with a capacity of 14, is certified by the New York State Office of Addiction Services and Supports (OASAS).
-The residence provides a home-like environment.

 Participation